 Preheat the oven to 275°F and line a baking sheet with parchment paper.

-Using the double-boiler method, melt the chocolate and add in the espresso powder, stir until silky and remove from the heat.
+Using the double-boiler method, melt the chocolate and add in the espresso powder, stir until silky and then remove from the heat.
 Let it cool.

 In a small separate bowl, combine the sugar and cream of tartar.